GHcpv24/CS-634-Data-Mining/docs/Milestone3Documentation.md

 ## Prepare for HuggingFace Streamlit App

-Use `pickle` library to save trained baseline and trained optimized models
+Use `pickle` library to save trained baseline and trained optimized models.

+Prepare the `requirements.txt` and `app.py` files for your HF Streamlit App.

 ## HF LightGBM House Sale Price Prediction Streamlit App